Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## Future Plans
-- Add a larger icon for the plugin to be displayed in the Asset Library with a size of 64x64, 128x128, or 256x256.
+- Create a new icon for the plugin to fit its new functionality.
+This new icon should ideally have a size of 64x64, 128x128, or 256x256, as these are ideal for use on the Asset Library.
 - Add the `Click Mask` property from the Texture Button to enable the user to set up their own click masks to fit their custom textures for the button.
 By default the click mask is rectangular and with a texture that is, say, circular, the click mask will not line up as it should with the texture of the button.
 - Add the `Flip H` property from the Texture Button, renamed to `Texture Flip H` for clarity.
 - Add the `Flip V` property from the Texture Button, renamed to `Texture Flip V` for clarity.
-- Add the exported properties to custom property groups.
-This would help organize the NinePatchButton's properties in the Inspector and make it more user-friendly.

 ## Changelog:

 ## v3.0.0
 - Rearchitectured and refactored all of the plugin's code.
 The plugin now uses a Button node as its base, and retextures itself using [Themes](https://docs.godotengine.org/en/stable/classes/class_theme.html) that are inherited from the Control node.
 This fixes many bugs the plugin previously had and greatly improves how the plugin functions, as well as its ease of use.
+This also means all of the variables from the NinePatchRect and the previously-instanced Button are now gone as they are redundant.
+- Sorted most of the button's custom properties into fitting categories in the Inspector.
 - Fixed the `Action Mode` property not working as intended, especially in regards to the button's sounds.
 - Changed the demo project into a demo scene.
 It being a self-contained project caused its own instance of the NinePatchButton to show up on the project it is installed in's `Plugins` tab as well.
 And it being changed to a scene instead of a full project is just much more elegant and user-friendly.